Bachelorette 2022: Sharon Battiste übt schon mal die Rosenvergabe

 +++ 7 Juni +++ Die neue Bachelorette stellt sich vor

 In einem Video hat sich die neue Bachelorette vorgestellt.
-Ihre ehrliche und direkte Art mache sie einzigartig.
-Und so erfährt der Zuschauer als erstes, dass Sharon Battiste
+Ihre ehrliche und direkte Art rückt sofort in den Fokus.
+Und so erfährt der Zuschauer als Erstes, dass Sharon Battiste sich

 Botox spritzt.
 Allerdings nicht im Gesicht, um Falten zu glätten, sondern unter den Achseln. „Ich hätte sonst immer eine nasse Achsel.
 Das ist unsexy, oder?“, sagt sie.
 Im weiteren Verlauf des Interviews gibt die 30-Jährige sich nicht weniger offen und direkt und darauf sollten sich die Kandidaten einstellen.
-Sie sei ein ein anderer Typ Frau, bestimmt nicht jedermanns Geschmack, hofft aber dass in der Show doch jemand dabei ist, der sie gut findet.
+Sie sei ein anderer Typ Frau, bestimmt nicht jedermanns Geschmack, hoffe aber, dass in der Show doch jemand dabei ist, der sie gut findet.

 <aside class="park-embed-html">